SmithCollegeLibraries/compass-performance-tests/README.md

 ```

 ## Server configurations
-Server configurations are located in `compass.cfg`.
+Server configurations are located in `islandora.cfg`.
 Edit this file as needed.
 When running the commands you must specify a server config.
 E.g. 'PROD' or 'STAGE'.